-Outreach services are services that are offered to potentially eligible individuals who are homeless or in an Institutional or Segregated Setting to include correctional facilities and connecting with people on supervised release and are not connected with a mental health or housing service.
+Outreach services are services that are offered to potentially eligible individuals who are homeless or in an Institutional or Segregated Setting to include correctional facilities and connecting with people on Supervised Release and are not connected with a mental health or housing service.
 They engage the person with immediate services, provide assessments and help them access and transition to sustainable services.
 The activities of outreach services are comprised of four elements:

 - Identification.
 Identifying potentially eligible mental health service recipients, locating unserved or underserved people who are homeless in the community and in Institutions or Segregated Settings - Engagement.
 Contacting a person in order to engage them in services.
 Engagement establishes trust, builds a working relationship, and educates the person about service and resource options - Assessment.
 Ongoing evaluation of a person's strengths, needs, preferences, recovery goals, and their barriers to accessing services, housing, and resources - Access.
-Assisting the person with identifying their service and housing preferences, helping them to resolve barriers in accessing those preferences, and facilitating the person's transition to sustainable services, housing, and needed resources services.
+Assisting the person with identifying their service and housing preferences, helping them to resolve barriers in accessing those preferences, and facilitating the person's transition to sustainable services, housing, and needed resources regular contact with tenant advocacy services and provides client-selected behavioral health services.
 If the Participant is eligible, and interested in the service, the Behavioral Health Agency/Agencies should link the Participant to an agency providing Housing Stabilization Services.